googleads/videojs-ima/README.md

 </html>
 ```

-Three imports are required to use the videojs-ima module as seen in the player.js example below.
+Three imports are required to use the videojs-ima module, as seen in the player.js example below.

 ```javascript
 import videojs from 'video.js';